FreddyB1/easy-mysql/README.md

 SQL::Close(handle);
 ```

-Read all rows in a table:
+Reading all rows in a table:
 Example: reading all the rows in a faction system:
 ```pawn
 new handle = SQL::Open(SQL::MTREAD, "samp_factions");